 Debit Card vs “CryptoCard”

 The majority of crypto wallets are software-based and are thus programmed to run on your desktop or smartphone.
+A good example is Edge Wallet.
 Although fully digital, crypto fans often depend upon them in the same way they might a debit card.
 Like a physical debit card, a cryptocurrency wallet doesn’t actually hold currency.
 They’re simply used as a tool to access currency held elsewhere.

 In the case of your debit card, virtual money is often deposited into your bank electronically (ie direct deposit).
 While a debit card user may never see or feel their money they can utilize its value nevertheless (although it must be stated that physical currency has no real intrinsic value either!).